dashkite/joy/docs/reference/function/unary.md

 # unary

-_Function_

-Returns a unary function that passes its argument to the given function.
+_Function_ &bull; Returns a unary function that passes its argument to the given function.

 <pre><code>unary function &rarr; function</code></pre>
 <br>